• To apply and develop running, jumping, throwing and catching skills

 • To perform safe self-rescue in different water-based situations.

 Brize Norton Primary School is committed to promoting the health and well being of its pupils and staff through the provision of high quality PE and sport.
 We seek to provide a full, varied and interesting Physical Education curriculum, which challenges, engages and excites staff and pupils alike.
 Brize Norton Primary School values the importance of young leaders and Year 6 children are responsible for the running of lunchtime activities for younger pupils.
-We are always looking for new ways to become involved in and promote sport – from taking part in the nationally recognised Big Pedal, to implementing Forest School into the curriculum for all year groups.
+We are always looking for new ways to become involved in and promote sport – from playing sport with other schools to implementing Forest School into the curriculum for all year groups.
 Pupils in both KS1 and KS2 are involved in numerous tournaments, festivals and competitions throughout the year.
-We offer a range of clubs that aim to appeal to a wide variety of interests from Change 4 Life and multiskills, to netball and Zumba!
 As a school, we understand the importance of healthy living outside of school as well, and we have, therefore, forged partnerships with local clubs that we can signpost children to.
 In exchange, some of these clubs come into our school and run free fun and exciting sports sessions that the children enjoy and teachers learn from.

 How PE is taught

 We have adopted a progressive approach to our PE teaching.
 All classes will have the same focus for Games each term with the idea that the children will all be working towards the same goals.
 In order to play football or netball, you need to master basic movement (including running, jumping and catching), develop balance, agility and co-ordination and begin to apply these in game situations.
 By KS2, the children will continue to build on these skills and begin to play competitive games.

 Every year group has the opportunity to attend Forest School for at least half a term which builds on their strength, flexibility, co-ordination, balance and confidence.